Why We're Unique

 The Smoky Hill Museum is Kansas's oldest, nationally accredited, hands-on history museum.
 Each time you visit, you find interactive fun around every corner.
 It’s a big-city museum in a small package intentionally designed to make kids eager to stay longer, and adults want to come back for more.

 Nationally accredited since 1997, the Smoky Hill Museum is a hands-on, minds-on museum.
-Exhibits and programs are drawn from the countless stories of the Salina area and over 33,000 artifacts in the Museum’s collections.
+Exhibits and programs draw from the countless stories of the Salina area and over 34,000 artifacts in the Museum’s collections.
 Town founders began collecting artifacts in 1879, and that tradition continues today, with donations from everyday citizens coming in regularly.

 Special exhibits are custom-built every six months by the Museum’s trained professionals.
 Even the so-called “permanent” galleries have artifacts rotating in and out to keep things fresh.